 - What type of problems are you helping your reader solve?

-While these are just beginning tips, they’ll help you focus on your blog’s central theme, so that you can get your blog up and running.
+While these are just beginning tips, they’ll help you focus on your blog’s central theme so that you can get your blog up and running.

-3. Start Freelance Writing
+3. Freelance Writer

-Most gigs will give you a set deadline, word count, and how much they will pay you per word or per 800-1000-word article.
-Be sure you’re comfortable with the pay rate and realistic about how much time it will take you to write particular articles.
+Most gigs will give you a set deadline, word count, and how much they will pay you per word or per 1,000 or 2,000-word article.
+Be sure you’re comfortable with the pay rate and realistic about how long it will take you to write certain articles.
 This way, you end up enjoying the writing experience, and you ensure that you’re getting paid what you’re worth.

 Another quick tip: If you’re brand new to freelance writing, try to get an article or two written ahead of time and published to build up your resume.
 One way to get published online is through guest posting.
 Check out the blogs you currently read to see if they’re looking for guest bloggers or contact them directly.
 If not, think about topics that you would like to write about and seek out blogs or websites within that niche.
-While guest posts usually don’t pay much, it will give you the practice and exposure needed to land paying gigs.
+While guest posts usually don’t pay much, they will give you the practice and exposure needed to land paying gigs.

-4. Customer Service
+4. Customer Service Jobs

-Scroll through online job boards or our list of work-at-home jobs that are updated weekly for a customer service position that fits around your homeschooling and family needs.
+Scroll through online job boards or our list of work-at-home jobs that are updated weekly for a customer service position that fits your homeschooling and family needs.

 5. Become a Virtual Assistant